 It’s that time of year again.
 When you pack your bags and jet off on a summer holiday somewhere hot and sunny.
 Wondering what to pack for a tropical holiday?
 Don’t sweat the small stuff, I’ve put together the only tropical vacation packing list you’ll ever need.

 Who doesn’t love jetting off to a tropical beach for a bit of mindful self care?
 That giddy feeling as you hop on the plane bound for a spell of sunshine – few things beat it.

-I’ve now been a travel writer for over six years and so, when it comes to packing for tropical holidays, I’ve got more than my fair share of experience.
+I’ve now been a travel writer for over seven years and so, when it comes to packing for tropical holidays, I’ve got more than my fair share of experience.

 Why should you care though?